 Again, these are just the basic qualifiers.
 You will want to speak to an experienced personal injury lawyer to determine whether you qualify and what your options are.

-Compensatory damages is an award of money to a plaintiff in a civil matter.
+Compensatory damages are an award of money to a plaintiff in a civil matter.
 Damages refer to the losses incurred by the plaintiff that are eligible for compensation.
 Compensation refers to the monetary value of those damages.
 Compensatory damages are awarded when the plaintiff has suffered due to the negligence or unlawful conduct of the defendant(s).

 In order for the damages to be compensatory, the defendant's negligence or unlawful conduct must have been the cause of the monetarily quantifiable injuries.